Brooklin Paulista (São Paulo Metro)

-Brooklin Paulista will be a monorail station of Line 17-Gold of ViaMobilidade, which is currently under construction, and will connect Line 9-Emerald to Congonhas Airport.
+Brooklin Paulista is a monorail station of Line 17-Gold of Motiva Linhas 5 e 17 and connects Line 9-Emerald to Congonhas Airport.

-Brooklin Paulista station will be placed in the crossing of Avenida Jornalista Roberto Marinho with Rua Vicente Leporace.
+Brooklin Paulista station is located in the crossing of Avenida Jornalista Roberto Marinho with Rua Vicente Leporace.

 Initially, in the São Paulo Metro expansion plans, Line 17-Gold should have been opened in 2014, connecting with São Paulo–Morumbi station of Line 4-Yellow, at the time that Morumbi Stadium was considered one of the hosts for 2014 FIFA World Cup.

 After that, the promise of opening of the line was delayed to 2016, end of 2017, 2018, December 2020, mid of 2021, and, currently, to 2nd semester of 2022.